podefr/sysinfo/README.md

 1. `npm install` in this directory will recursively install `agent/` and `server/` by pulling the dependencies
 2. `npm run start` in this directory will recursively start both the agent and the server on port `localhost:8000`.
 The url and port can be configured in each application's folder.

-When both have started, you will be able to load your browser and navigate to `http://localhost:8000`
+When both have started, you will be able to load your browser and navigate to `http://localhost:8001`

 ### Modules

 #### loadavg

-Load average is composed of to elements:
+Load average is composed of two elements:
  - The graph which displays a sliding window of load averages over a period of 10 minutes, refreshed every 10 seconds.
  - A list of triggered alerts.
 An alerts is triggered when the load exceeds 1 over a period of 2 minutes.
 Then it triggers another alert when the load goes below 1.

 #### connectivity

-A very simple module that show the basic of how to add an application.
+A very simple module that shows the basics of how to add an application.
 It has an `agent` counterpart that just sends pings, a server counterpart that monitors the multiplexed socket, and a `web` module that displays a splash screen when the connectivity between the agent and the server is lost.
 To try it, simply kill the `agent` process and restart it.